yampug/warthogdb/README.md

 WarthogDB is a fast and simple embedded key-value store written in Zig.
 It is suitable for IO bound workloads, and is capable of handling high throughput reads and writes at submillisecond latencies.

 Basic design principles employed in WarthogDB are not new.
-At its core it started as a rewrite of Yahoo's [HaloDB](https://github.com/yahoo/HaloDB), a fast and simple embedded key-value store written in Java, in Zig.
-Zig was chosen for its speed and protability across different platforms and languages with its native support for building C APIs.
+At its core it started as a rewrite of Yahoo's [HaloDB](https://github.com/yahoo/HaloDB), which is a fast and simple embedded key-value store written in Java.

+Zig was chosen for WarthogDB for:
+* its speed
+* portability across different platforms and languages
+* native support for building C APIs
+* overcoming limitations imposed by the JVM on the original HaloDB

 ## Basic Operations
 ```zig